You use case classifications to record descriptive information about the entities you are studying.

 If you have a text file

-If you imported responses from SurveyMonkey or Qualtrics, or imported data from spreadsheets or text files—the Survey Import Wizard automatically creates and classifies case nodes for each respondent in a survey, and assigns attribute values based on the classifying fields in the dataset.
+If you import responses from SurveyMonkey or Qualtrics, or a spreadsheet or text file, the Survey Import Wizard automatically creates and classifies cases for each respondent and assigns attribute values based on the classifying fields in the dataset.

-If you imported social media data from NCapture files—for example, Facebook, Twitter or YouTube data—you can create classified cases when you auto code by username.
+If you import social media data from NCapture files—for example, Facebook, Twitter or YouTube data—you can create classified cases when you autocode by username.

-If you have already created the case nodes (either manually or using the Auto Code Wizard), you can use the Classify Cases from Dataset Wizard to set the classification and attribute values of your cases.
+If you have already created the cases (either manually or using the Autocode Wizard), you can use the Classify Cases from Dataset Wizard to set the classification and attribute values of your cases.

 - Open the dataset or select it in List View.

-- On the Home tab, in the Classifications group, click Case Classification, and then click Classify Cases from Dataset.
+- On the Home tab, click Case Classification > Classify Cases from Dataset.
 The Classify Cases from Dataset Wizard opens.

 - Follow the steps in the wizard to create or update cases and their attribute values.

 If you have a dataset file that contains information about people, organizations or other cases, you can use the autocode feature to classify the cases.
 For example, you could autocode a dataset containing survey responses to create cases for each respondent, you can also choose to classify the cases with the demographic information from the classifying columns in the dataset.

 If you are working with datasets containing social media data imported from NCapture files, NVivo creates cases to represent each Facebook, Twitter or YouTube user when you autocode by Username.
 So, you can create classified cases at the same time as you autocode the dataset.